Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 eventually, you end up regretting it, thinking, "If only I had designed it properly back then..."

-• "As long as it can hold the data for now, it's fine!"
+• "As long as it can hold the data, it's fine!"

 • Designing without deep consideration